 Memories of a Beautiful Design

-Charcoal-hued pavers called Vancouver Bay by are tightly laid to form a clean, modern surface for a Tudor-style house in Portland, Oregon.
+Charcoal-hued pavers called Vancouver Bay are tightly laid to form a clean, modern surface for a Tudor-style house in Portland, Oregon.
 Architect Risa Boyer designed the 2 x 4.5-foot fire pit herself, which is connected to an underground gas line.
-A vintage Mid-Century Modern child's chair and two butterfly chairs help modernize the outdoor space, along with a neutral grey-white-black color palette.Continue to 9 of 26 below.
+A vintage Mid-Century Modern child's chair and two butterfly chairs help modernize the outdoor space, along with a neutral grey-white-black color palette.Continue to 8 of 25 below.

 Petite Plot in Minneapolis